mebe-odoo/mebe-odoo.github.io/docs/tco/exercises/realty_management_2.md

 ## Tenancy Cancellation

-The agency wished to have a new button on the **Form** view of the tenancies.
+The agency wishes to have a new button on the **Form** view of the tenancies.
 The button should read "Cancel".
-Upon clicking on the button, the tenancy should be cancelled, i.e: its state should change to 'cancelled', however this should only be possible if the tenancy is not Terminated.
+Upon clicking on the button, the tenancy should be cancelled, i.e: its state should change to 'cancelled', however this should only be possible if the tenancy is neither Terminated nor Draft.

-When a tenancy is cancelled, its tenant_ids field whould be emptied.
+When a tenancy is cancelled, its tenant_ids field should be emptied.

 **Hint:**